Skip to main content

 -- Phys.org

 • Michael Curran and James Teh won the "Les is More" award on ABC's New Inventors television show for NVDA.
 At the time, NVDA had over 50,000 downloads in 27 languages.
-The article noted that commercial screen readers cost more than $1,000 -- a cost that NVDA eliminated entirely.
+The article noted that commercial screen readers cost more than $1,000, a barrier that NVDA eliminated entirely.
 The award recognized what a Mozilla Foundation grant had made possible: a full-time development effort that turned a student project into the world's leading screen reader.

 Adobe and NVDA Partnership Improves Accessibility (2012)